-Electric Vs Razor: Determining the Pros & Cons
+Electronic Vs Manual: Determining the Pros & Cons

 First, let’s talk about the electric shaver and list their advantages and disadvantages.

-• Noisy: Let’s be real – electric shavers can be load, and a lot of noise from a shaver in a quiet morning can wake up sleeping loved ones – which is not ideal.
-However, a high-quality model shouldn’t be too loud, and their portable nature and ability to dry shave means you always have the option of shaving some place that won’t disturb anyone.
+Noisy: Let’s be real – electric shavers can be load, and a lot of noise from the buzzing motor and moving parts in a quiet morning can wake up sleeping loved ones – which is not ideal.
+However, a high-quality model should be quiet enough, and their portable nature and ability to dry shave means you always have the option of shaving some place that won’t disturb anyone.